-Designer Jean-Marc Puissant works regularly at the Royal Opera House.
-For The Royal Ballet he created set and costume designs for Christopher Wheeldon’s ballets Aeternum (2013), Electric Counterpoint (2008), DGV: Danse à grande vitesse (2006) and Tryst (2002), and created set designs for the Company's new production of George Balanchine’s ballet Jewels (2007).
-For The Royal Opera he created set designs for David McVicar’s production of Aida (2010).
-His work in the Linbury Studio Theatre includes designs for Arthur Pita's A Dream within a Midsummer Night’s Dream for Ballet Black.
+Jean-Marc Puissant is an award-winning set and costume designer working internationally in opera, theatre, dance and musicals.
+For The Royal Ballet he has designed Christopher Wheeldon’s Aeternum, Electric Counterpoint, DGV: Danse à grande vitesse and Tryst, set designs for George Balanchine’s Jewels and Javier De Frutos’s Les Enfants Terribles.
+For The Royal Opera he designed sets for David McVicar’s production of Aida.
+Further work at the Royal Opera house includes Whelan/Watson: Other Stories for The Royal Ballet, A Dream within a Midsummer Night’s Dream for Ballet Black Arthur Pita’s God’s Garden and Alexander Whitley’s The Measures Taken.
 He has also appeared on the main stage as a dancer with Birmingham Royal Ballet.

-Puissant began his career as a dancer, training at the Paris Opera School and the Conservatoire national supérieur de musique et de danse and dancing professionally with BRB and Stuttgart Ballet.
-He then studied on the Motley Theatre Design Course and studied art history and archaeology at the Sorbonne, and now designs sets and costumes for dance, opera and theatre companies around the world.
-He works regularly with companies including, in dance, New York City Ballet, American Ballet Theatre, BRB, San Francisco Ballet, Dutch National Ballet, Rambert and Phoenix Dance Theatre; in opera, Santa Fe Opera and Scottish Opera; and in theatre, Menier Chocolate Factory, Edinburgh Festival and Théâtre du Châtelet.
+Puissant began his career as a dancer, training at the Paris Opera School and dancing professionally with BRB and Stuttgart Ballet.
+He then studied on the Motley Theatre Design Course and studied art history at the Sorbonne.
+He designs for leading international companies including New York City Ballet, American Ballet Theatre, BRB, Dutch National Ballet, Rambert, Lyric Opera of Chicago, Los Angeles Opera, Santa Fe Opera, Scottish Opera, Norwegian National Opera, Palau de les Arts Reina Sofía, Valencia, Menier Chocolate Factory and Théâtre du Châtelet.

 News and features

 Our quick introduction to this gorgeous three-act abstract ballet, inspired not only by gem stones but by the music of Fauré, Stravinsky and Tchaikovsky.